22 Couple Outfits That Coordinate Without Looking Too Matchy

 emerald sweater with camel wool coat, camel trousers, brown boots on a festive city sidewalk (option 1)

-Emerald feels festive without requiring sequins, and camel keeps it adult.
-One person can wear an emerald sweater, blouse, or dress while the other repeats the green in a scarf, tie, or check shirt under a camel coat.
-This is excellent for holiday visiting, nice lunches, and those family photos taken five minutes before someone asks where the serving spoon went.
-Pair with brown boots, gold hoops, and a structured bag.
+Fantastic for holiday visiting, nice lunches, and those family photos taken five minutes before someone asks where the serving spoon went.
+Finish with brown boots, gold hoops, and a structured bag.

 12. Red Plaid and Black for a Cabin Weekend